timokoessler/easy-waf/README.md

 - Before you create a PR, run `npm t` to run all tests

 ## Contact
-If a public GitHub issue is not the right choice for your concern, you can contact me directly:
+If a public GitHub issue or discussion is not the right choice for your concern, you can contact me directly:
 - E-Mail: [info@timokoessler.de](mailto:info@timokoessler.de)
 - Twitter: [@timokoessler](https://twitter.com/timokoessler)